SolhavenGames/Elementals-of-Tulia/TuliaArc/Stories/TheCrusade'sCrust.md

 I step out from behind the vehicle, approaching the now burning corpses.
 One human had survived, his arms severely injured by my flames.
 My entire body quivers as I step closer to him, each step making him jump as he tries to crawl away.

 He leans on a nearby tree, staring up at me directly in my eyes.
 I hear the terror in his voice as he pleads to me in his human language.
-Another dart appears in my hand.
+Another knife appears in my hand.
 I glance down at it, weighing my options, his tone growing desperate.

 I stare down at him for a moment, examining him.
 His face is slightly melted from my flames, but I can still see the glimmer from his tears.
 Every slight movement I make causes him to flinch massively, his weeping growing louder.

-I drop the dart by my side.
-The dart would be too merciful.
+I drop the knife by my side.
+The knife would be too merciful.

 At this moment, I only feel rage.
 Hatred.
 Nothing could’ve convinced me that this human deserved life.